Falling into You: Conception and composition

-Falling into You presented Dion at the height of her popularity, and showed a further progression of her music.
-The album combines many elements: ornate orchestral frills and African chanting, and instruments like the violin, Spanish guitar, trombone, the cavaquinho, saxophone and supreme string arrangements, which created a new sound.
-The singles also encompassed a variety of musical styles.
-"Falling into You" (originally by Marie-Claire D'Ubaldo) and "River Deep, Mountain High" (Ike & Tina Turner cover) made prominent use of percussion instruments.
-"It's All Coming Back to Me Now" (originally by Pandora's Box) and "All by Myself" (Eric Carmen cover) kept their soft-rock atmosphere, but were combined with the classical sound of the piano.
+Falling into You was developed at a time when Dion had reached broad international recognition, and the album marked a shift in her musical approach.
+Its production draws on a wide range of stylistic elements, incorporating elaborate orchestral arrangements, African‑influenced vocal work, and an assortment of instruments, including violin, Spanish guitar, trombone, the cavaquinho, saxophone, and large string sections.
+This variety resulted in a sound that was more expansive than on her earlier English‑language albums.
+The singles also cover several genres: "Falling into You" (first recorded by Marie-Claire D'Ubaldo) and Dion's cover of "River Deep – Mountain High" by Ike & Tina Turner use rhythm‑focused arrangements, while "It's All Coming Back to Me Now" (originally recorded by Pandora's Box) and her version of Eric Carmen's "All by Myself" maintain their soft‑rock origins with added classical piano passages and dramatic orchestration.

-The ballad, "Because You Loved Me", written by Diane Warren, served as the theme to the 1996 film Up Close & Personal.
-The album also includes English adaptations of songs from D'eux: "If That's What It Takes" ("Pour que tu m'aimes encore"), "I Don't Know" ("Je sais pas") and "Fly" ("Vole").
-Outside North America, Falling into You also features a cover of Carole King's "(You Make Me Feel Like) A Natural Woman".
-In Asia, the Japanese hit "To Love You More" was added as well.
-Additionally, the non-US editions of the album include "Your Light", written and produced by Aldo Nova and the Spanish/Latin America editions feature "Sola Otra Vez", a Spanish-language version of "All by Myself".
-Dion worked on Falling into You with many producers, mainly with Jim Steinman, David Foster, Ric Wake, Jean-Jacques Goldman and Humberto Gatica.
+The ballad "Because You Loved Me", written by Diane Warren, served as the theme song for the 1996 film Up Close & Personal.
+The album also includes English adaptations of three songs from Dion's French‑language album D'eux: "If That's What It Takes" ("Pour que tu m'aimes encore"), "I Don't Know" ("Je sais pas"), and "Fly" ("Vole").
+Several regional editions contain additional recordings: outside North America, the album includes a cover of Carole King's "(You Make Me Feel Like) A Natural Woman"; the Asian edition adds the Japanese hit "To Love You More"; non‑US editions include "Your Light", written and produced by Aldo Nova; and Spanish‑language markets received "Sola Otra Vez", a Spanish adaptation of "All by Myself".

+Dion worked with a large group of producers and arrangers, including Jim Steinman, David Foster, Ric Wake, Jean-Jacques Goldman, and Humberto Gatica.
+Their combined work shaped an album that blended mainstream pop with theatrical, classical, and international influences, contributing to Dion's standing as one of the decade's most prominent vocal performers.